reubenharry/website/content/blog/languagemodels.md

 Moreover, programs themselves work by manipulating not form but content.
 For example, a chess program might take a string of characters like "8/8/8/4p1K1/2k1P3/8/8/8 b - - 0 1" (form) and extract from this the state of a chess board (content).
 It could then perform some calculation on the basis of this content, like determining whether black can capture any pieces and print the answer (Yes/No) to the screen.

-This is indeed a function from form (string of characters) to form (Yes/No), but trying to write this function without routing it through the content, the state of the chess board, and the surrounding concepts (the rules of chess defined in terms of this state, and so on) would be a doomed exercise.
+This is a function from form (string of characters) to form (Yes/No), but trying to write this function without routing it through the content, the state of the chess board, and the surrounding concepts (the rules of chess defined in terms of this state, and so on) would be a doomed exercise.

 Or even if not doomed, it would be pointless.
 There is a simple, reliable and correct way to write this function, in terms of the content.
 In fact, a program that commits this sin of being echo-not-Echo, and trying to avoid the content, has a name: it is a *hacky* program.